sapienzastudentsnetwork/tgroupsindexerbot/README.md

     3. Follow the prompts to choose a name and username for your bot instance

-    4. Once you are done following the instructions, you should receive a token in the final confirmation message
+    4. Once you are done following the instructions, you should receive a token in the final confirmation message, that will be your TOKEN value

 2. Create your PostgreSQL instance